-- > The Group Human Resources Division identifies the regulated population, both in terms of the covered perimeter of activities as well as covered positions, in cooperation with the Risk Division and the Compliance Department (cf. 2.2 below); - > The Finance Division validates the methodology used for setting variable remuneration pools, notably for Global Banking and Investor Solutions, ensuring that the various kinds of risk have been taken into consideration, and furthermore checking that the total amount of variable remuneration does not hinder the Group's capacity to build up its capital base (cf. 2.3.1.1 below); - > The Risk Division and the Compliance Department assess risk and compliance management essentially by the sub-business lines of Global Banking and Investor Solutions and by those of International Banking and Financial Services (cf. 2.3.1.1 below), and give their opinion about the manner in which regulated staff take these aspects into account (cf. 2.3.1.2), leading to an adjustment of variable remuneration pools and individual awards in consideration of these assessments; - > The Finance Division takes part in the process of defining deferred remuneration schemes (structure, performance conditions and malus clauses) (cf. 2.3.2 and 2.3.3).
+- > The Group Human Resources Division, the Finance Division, the Risk and Compliance Divisions are implicated in this process: The Group Human Resources Division ensures the global coordination of the identification of the regulated population in cooperation with the Human Resources Division of each Core Business, the Risk Division and the Compliance Department (cf. 2.2 below); - > The Finance Division validates the methodology used for setting variable remuneration pools, notably for Global Banking and Investor Solutions, ensuring that the various types of risk have been taken into consideration, and furthermore checking that the total amount of variable remuneration does not hinder the Group's capacity to build up its capital base (cf. 2.3.1.1 below).
+The Finance Division takes part in the process of defining deferred remuneration schemes (structure, performance conditions and malus clauses) (cf. 2.3.2 and 2.3.3).